ben1post/xarray-simlab-ode/docs/index.rst

 Credits
 =======

-Xarray-simlab-ode is an extension of [xarray-simlab](https://github.com/xarray-contrib/xarray-simlab), created by Benoît Bovy.
+Xarray-simlab-ode is an extension of `xarray-simlab <https://github.com/xarray-contrib/xarray-simlab>`__, created by Benoît Bovy.